mbialoru/timebox/docs/style_guide.md

     MAX_INT, TWO_PI, etc.

 # Examples
-* Class and Class Attributes names
+* Classes and class attribute names
     * The class name should be a noun.
     * Use upper case letters as word separators, lower case for the rest of the word.